 BuckleySandler has a strong commitment to public service and encourages all of its lawyers to participate in pro bono work.
 The firm’s pro bono practice focuses on providing legal services to economically disadvantaged individuals as well as to non-profit organizations in our surrounding communities and throughout the United States.

-In 2013, BuckleySandler has expanded the firm’s pro bono activities, adding several new partnerships and continuing its partnership with other organizations with which the firm has had an ongoing relationship.
+In 2013, BuckleySandler expanded the firm’s pro bono commitment, adding several new partnerships and continuing its partnership with other organizations with which the firm has had an ongoing relationship.
 Additionally, the firm provides billable credit for pro bono work, has a pro bono coordinator, and has a recognition program for those performing pro bono work.
 The firm’s expanded focus has led to a dramatic increase in the number of pro bono hours performed.

-The firm will continue working with other legal service providers such as:
+The firm will continue working with legal service organizations such as:

 - Washington Lawyers’ Committee for Civil Rights and Urban Affairs

 - Maryland Office of the Public Defender